MonkeyDluffy20/heartdisease/README.md

 ## Dataset

-The dataset used (`Heart Disease.csv`) contains patient data attributes such as age, sex, chest pain type, blood pressure, cholesterol level, etc. The target variable indicates whether the patient has heart disease or not.
+The dataset (`Heart Disease.csv`) contains patient data attributes such as age, sex, chest pain type, blood pressure, cholesterol level, etc. The target variable indicates whether the patient has heart disease or not.

 ## Usage